 Our last trip abroad was in 2014, which was a visit to New York to take part in the Tartan Week Parade and the very first New York Tattoo in fifty years – and one of only three pipe bands invited to take part and play along side the Grade 2 (and former Grade 3b world champions) New York Metro Pipe Band!
 Our very own PM opened the Tattoo by piping the Opening Remarks Speaker through the auditorium plus on and off the stage.

 The changes we made to our tuition and practice nights over recent years have had a very positive impact on our playing ability and our bands sound to achieve consistent, high quality performances, that are enjoyable for our audiences and for our performers.

 We will continue to encourage and support our younger members who wish to compete at Novice Juvenile and Juvenile Grades with the Preston Lodge High School Pipe Bands, and would hope that these talented young musicians will choose to join our competing band when they leave school.
 There will be no pressure on any members who decide the competition circuit is not for them and they can still be active playing band members for all our events as they are now.

-In only seven years, the band membership has grown from just a few to over sixty, with an age range of ten to almost eighty!
+Now 10 years old in 2019, the band membership has grown from just a few to over sixty, with an age range of ten to almost eighty!
 There is also an army of unsung heroes, the parents, friends and helpers all working behind the scenes providing much needed assistance and encouragement as well as organizing fund raising and sponsorship.